kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## hsts-preload

-Enables or disables the preload attribute in the HSTS feature (when it is enabled) dd
+Enables or disables the preload attribute in the HSTS feature (when it is enabled).

 ## keep-alive